prystupa/order-data-platform/README.md

 The idea is to be able to scale inifinitly by processing events on a large distributed grid, in realtime.
 We also want to levarage data locality - we can partition related orders such that all orders from the same chain are stored and processed on the same node - to minimize network chatter.

-Hazelcast is used in this POC as in-memory distributed grid.
+Hazelcast is used in this POC as in-memory distributed grid provider.

 Currently implemented ideas are documeted below.